PatoGM/first-discordjs-bot/README.md

 - Can probably do this earlier!
 6. created index.ts based on guide: https://discordjs.guide/creating-your-bot/#creating-the-main-file
 7. created deploy-commands.ts based on guide: https://discordjs.guide/creating-your-bot/creating-commands.html#command-deployment-script
+8. split deploy-commands.ts into two files, one for global commands and one for specific server commands.
+This was because registering both types of commands in a short span of time would break commands on servers somehow.